pirasalbe/Ebooks_Request_Generator_bot/README.md

 ### Extract message from Storytel

-Given a Storytel link of an audiobook, it returns the request message.
+Given a Storytel link of either an ebook or an audiobook, it returns the request message.

-It always add the _#storytel_ and _#audiobook_ tags.
+It always add the _#storytel_tag.
+If it is an audiobook, it also add the _#audiobook_ tag.

 # Known bugs